 Disposable surgical (aka medical) masks are often blue with white ear loops, have pleats, include multiple layers of filtering cloth, and can be fairly loose fitting.
 These are best reserved for healthcare workers when N-95 respirators are not available, those who have contracted COVID-19 and are isolated, and the caretakers of those who have or are suspected of having COVID-19.
 They are also recommended for individuals over 60 years of age and those with underlying medical conditions when in a public place where physical distancing is not possible.

 Reusable cloth (nonmedical) masks and face coverings come in many shapes, sizes, fabrics, and styles.
-At minimum, homemade or purchased cloth masks worn at Southwestern should be made of thickly woven fabric that does not let in sunlight.
-The most effective cloth masks will include an inner layer of absorbent material, such as cotton; a middle layer of nonwoven material, such as polypropylene; and an outer layer of nonabsorbent fabric, such as polyester or a polyester blend.
+Homemade or commercial cloth face masks should be made with a minimum of two layers of tightly woven fabric (quilters cotton has shown excellent results).
+Southwestern University conducted comprehensive in-house testing to select a commercial vendor who developed a very high quality multi-layered face covering with good filtration and fit factors.
 Whichever mask you choose, it must fit snugly to your face to avoid respiratory secretions escaping or viral particles from entering.

 Pitta masks are made from polyurethane foam and are highly porous for easy breathing—which means they provide zero protection from the spread of viruses, including coronaviruses such as SARS-CoV-2.
 Avoid these.